Orange County Sheriff's Department: Early years

-The Orange County Sheriff’s Department was established on August 1, 1889, after the California State Legislature separated the southern part of Los Angeles County to form Orange County.
+The Orange County Sheriff's Department was established on August 1, 1889, after the California State Legislature separated the southern part of Los Angeles County to form Orange County.
 The first staff included Sheriff Richard Harris and Deputy James Buckley.
 The department had an annual budget of $1,200 and operated a small jail in a rented basement in Santa Ana.
-At the time, the county had about 13,000 residents spread across 782 square miles (2,030 km²) of largely rural land.
+At the time, the county had about 13,000 residents spread across 782 square miles (2,030 km^{2}) of largely rural land.
 Early law enforcement duties included pursuing outlaws, addressing vagrancy, and maintaining order in scattered communities.

 Since the county was expanding, the department grew with it.
 The Spurgeon Square Jail was opened by Sheriff Joe Nichols in 1897, and the Orange County Courthouse followed in 1901.
 Sheriff Theo Lacy (the second and fourth sheriff of Orange County, who served from 1890 to 1894 and from 1899 to 1911) was able to move from borrowed office space in Santa Ana to a dedicated headquarters in the courthouse that remained in operation until 1924.

 When he took office in 1911, Sheriff Charles Ruddock commanded a staff of eight full-time deputies and jailers, serving a county of nearly 34,000 citizens.
 But the county's frontier past returned to haunt it on December 16, 1912, when Undersheriff Robert Squires became the first member of the department to be killed in the line of duty while part of a posse attempting to apprehend a violent fugitive.

 The county's growing population brought new challenges.
 Most of the county had outlawed liquor by the time Sheriff Calvin Jackson took office in 1915.
 Raids of "blind pig" businesses that served as fronts for illegal liquor sales were commonplace.
 When Congress passed the 18th Amendment in 1920, Prohibition became the law of the land.
 Suppressing illegal liquor operations became a major focus for the department over the next decade.